lcdm-uiuc/info490-fa16/orientation/syllabus.md

 demonstrate important tasks.
 To view the instructor videos, you will need to login to the Illinois Mediaspace (links are embedded in the relevant weekly overview).
-You will not be graded for watching the videos; hopwever, we strongly encourage you to watch them as they contain information and demonstrations that will prove helpful as you work through each week's lessons.
+You will not be graded for watching the videos; however, we strongly encourage you to watch them as they contain information and demonstrations that will prove helpful as you work through each week's lessons.